-Scuba diving in El Salvador is possible at three locations, Lake Ilopango, Los Cobanos beach, and Coatepeque Lake.
-The Ilopango volcanic caldera is by far the most popular destination.
+Scuba diving in El Salvador is possible at three locations, Ilopango Lake, Los Cobanos beach, and Coatepeque Lake.
+The Ilopango volcanic caldera is the most popular destination; it is located just outside the nation’s capital.

 If diving into an active volcano caldera is on your bucket list, Ilopango Lake is the location for you.